Cannabis can be mainly divided into two types, Sativa and Indica.

 The Sativa type is known for making a person feel “high” while giving an invigorating and energizing effect that induces creativity and focus in the person while reducing their stress and anxiety.

-The Indica is more associated with having full-body effects that cause the user to feel deep relaxation while reducing insomnia.
+The most potent Indica strains are associated with having full-body effects that cause the user to feel deep relaxation that helps in reducing insomnia.

 These cannabis types can have chemical varieties, which are referred to as strains.